bifurcationkit/BifurcationKitDocs.jl/docs/src/ns.md

 $$\mathcal{A} v=e^{i \theta} v, \mathcal{A}^{\mathrm{T}} v^*=e^{-i \theta} v^*, \text { and }\left\langle v^*, v\right\rangle=1$$

+!!! danger "Large scale problems"
+    The computation of the normal form is not optimized for Matrix-Free problems (e.g. Monodromy) yet.

 ## Normal form based on Iooss method

 This is based on [^Iooss],[^Kuz2].
 Suppose that the $T$ periodic orbit $\gamma(\tau)$ has a Neimark-Sacker bifurcation for a parameter value $p_0$.
 We also assume that there are no strong resonances.